-The phenomenon of blow-up loops $(\gamma^t,\,\gamma^{uz})$ with winding numbers $\fw:=\fw(\gamma^t)>1$ is closely related to nonuniqueness of complex continuation after ``complete'' blow-up, in real time $t$.
-See figure \ref{figm234} below for illustration of degrees $m=2,3,4$.
-Indeed, a circular multiple loop $\gamma^t$ crosses the positive real time axis $t>T=0$ $\fw$ times, after blow-up time $T$, before the loop $\gamma^{uz}$ first closes up again.
-This defines $\fw$ distinct complex-valued blow-down continuations $(u(t),z(t))$, in the same complex leaf $\omega(\fL)=0$, after blow-up and in real time $t>0$.
+The phenomenon of blow-up loops $(\gamma^t,\,\gamma^{uz})$ with winding numbers $\fw_t = (m\!-\!1)\fw_u>1$ is closely related to nonuniqueness of complex continuation after ``complete'' blow-up, in real time $t$.
+See figure \ref{figm234} for illustration of $\fw_u=1$ and degrees $m=2,3,4$.
+Indeed, a circular multiple loop $\gamma^t$ performs at least $\fw_t$ crossings of the positive real time axis $t>T=0$, after blow-up time $T$, before the loop $\gamma^{uz}$ first closes up again.
+In a minimal blow-up loop, we heuristically also expect $\fw_t$ distinct complex-valued blow-down continuations $(u(t),z(t))$, in the same local leaf $\omega(\fL)=0$, \emph{after} blow-up and in real time $t>0$.
 Arriving at blow-up from a particular real-time solution $0>t\nearrow T=0$, we may think of the sparkling fireworks radiating from a rocket after, well, ``blow-up''.
-In fact, however, a preparing collision of $\fw$ complex-valued rockets is also required.
-For real times $0>t\nearrow T$ before blow-up time $T=0$, indeed, we similarly obtain $\fw-1$ distinct further complex-valued companions $(u(t),z(t))\in\fL$, in the same leaf $\fL$ as our original blow-up solution, which all collide and blow up at $t=T$, synchronously.
-Moreover, blow-up and blow-down branches alternate, around blow-up at $(u,z)=(0,e)$.
-The analogous phenomena can of course be observed in blow-up coordinates $v,w$.
+For real times $0>t\nearrow T$ \emph{preceding} blow-up time $T\!=\!0$, we likewise expect $\fw_t-1$ distinct further complex-valued companions $(u(t),z(t))\in\fL$, in the same leaf $\fL$ as our original blow-up solution, which all collide and blow up at $t\!=\!T$, synchronously.

-\begin{defi} Let $(\gamma^t,\gamma^{uz})$ be a blow-up loop.
-We call the above collection of\, $\fw_t:=\fw(\gamma^t)$ complex blow-up branches of solutions, and $\fw_t$ blow-down continuations, all in real time $t$, the \emph{real-time blow-up star} associated to the blow-up loop $(\gamma^t,\gamma^{uz})$.
-The stars include, and identify with, their companions in blow-up coordinates $v,w$. \end{defi}
+\begin{defi} Let $(\gamma^t,\gamma^{uz})$ be a minimal blow-up loop in the local leaf $\fL$, with winding number $0<\fw_t:=\fw(\gamma^t)\in\Z$.
+A \emph{real-time blow-up star} is the collection of all $\fw_t$ complex blow-up branches of solutions, and all $\fw_t$ blow-down continuations, in real time $\pm (t-T) \searrow 0$ respectively, which alternate in the leaf $\fL$.\\ The stars include, and identify with, their companions of blow-up loops $(\gamma^t,\gamma^{vw})$ in blow-up coordinates $v,w$. \end{defi}